higherkindness/rules_scala/README.md

 3. Be accessible and maintainable.
 4. Have high-quality documentation.

-If the right design principals are kept, implementing additional features should be simple and straightforward.
+If the right design principles are kept, implementing additional features should be simple and straightforward.

 ## Features